 Online Electrical Engineering Technology Programs

-In the field of electrical engineering, fully online bachelor's and master's degree programs are available, as well as degree program options with some on-campus requirements.
-In hybrid bachelor's degree programs, students use the college's on-campus lab facilities to get hands-on learning.
+In the field of electrical engineering, fully online bachelor's and master's degree programs are available.
+Hybrid programs are also available; these programs require students to use the college's on-campus lab facilities for hands-on learning.
 Master's degree programs culminating in a thesis may require students to present and defend the thesis in person.

 An online bachelor's degree program in electrical engineering prepares students to solve complex problems involving automotive systems, communications devices, power generators and other advanced forms of machinery.
 Prerequisites for many online bachelor's degree programs include general education, advanced mathematics and computer programming coursework.
 Related programs include mechanical, electronics and computer engineering.

 Some online programs are offered in a hybrid format, with students completing the majority of their coursework online and the remaining lab requirements on campus.
 Other programs allow students to complete all degree requirements from home.
 Some courses may be waived for students with prior engineering-based work experience.
 Depending on a student's educational background, some online programs can be completed in two years while others may take as long as six years.

 A computer with a high-speed Internet connection is required to access program coursework.
 Lectures are delivered through audio and video plug-ins, such as RealPlayer.
 This software can be downloaded for free.

 General education courses are either required for program admission or may be completed as part of a student's curriculum.
 About 60 credit hours of core electrical engineering coursework round out degree requirements.

 Electronics in Engineering

 Students examine the basic principles behind amplifiers, circuits and semi-conductors.
 An on-campus lab session often accompanies this course.

 On-site data analysis is a skill set often required of electrical engineers.
 In this course, students learn how to apply statistical theories to real-world engineering problems.